panacloud/bootcamp-2020/README.md

 We want GitHub Actions workflow that builds a static blog site and deploys on Surge.
 Our content is hosted on Contentful.
 We would like to rebuild my static site on a normal repository push event, and also via the Contentful webhook whenever our content is updated.
 [Reference 1](https://github.community/t/is-it-possible-to-trigger-a-single-workflow-in-github-actions-from-two-different-events/16120) [Reference 2](https://medium.com/@flawyte/zeit-now-github-action-contentful-webhook-6a697d2053cd)

+Important Challenge Requirement:
+We want you to build this blog site with gated content, available only for logged-in users.
+However we still want the blogs to be indexed for SEO reasons, and would like visitors (not logged in) have access to 3 free blogs (just like Medium), after that we want to user to get a "limited" access to each page (maybe 20 lines or so), just like news website sometimes do.
+The logged-in users will have unlimited access to all the blogs.
+We will use [Firebase authentication](https://firebase.google.com/docs/auth) for user logins.

 ### Bootcamp 2020 Important Personal Project I: Build a Developer Profile/Portfolio site in Gatsby.js/Contentful with TypeScript and Deploy as a PWA

 [Creating a Portfolio Website: tips on how to do it right](https://undsgn.com/creating-a-portfolio-website-tips-on-how-to-do-it-right/)